Real-Time Stochastic Terrain Mapping and Processing for Autonomous Safe Landing: Numerical Analysis

 In general, the x and y coordinates of the ground truth DEM and the DEMs estimated from the PCD by each algorithm are not the same.
 For analysis, we matched their coordinate by returning the value at the data point closest to the point of interpolation.

 Table \ref{tab:dem-quality-testbed} presents the numerical results for DEM reconstruction performance in the simulated testbed.
+The results are based on a simulated testbed with 500 rocks, each 1 meter in diameter, placed on a flat 200 x 200 meter surface.
 Except for the optimal observation condition at the closest range (200 m) with the LiDAR directly pointing downward, the proposed algorithm outperforms the baseline algorithm.
 Both algorithms show a trend of decreased performance for more challenging LiDAR scan configurations, with less accuracy at longer ranges and larger observational angles.

 Figure \ref{fig:baseline-dem} shows qualitative results for the baseline algorithm, while Figs. \ref{fig:proposed-dem-mean} and \ref{fig:proposed-dem-var} show the mean and variance of the estimated DEM by the proposed algorithm.
 Baseline DEMs suffer from severe pixelation due to enlarged GSDs of the PCD at longer observational ranges or larger observational angles.
 In contrast, our proposed method consistently reconstructs most of the rocks.
 Additionally, the DEM variance shown in Figure \ref{fig:proposed-dem-var} effectively quantifies the DEM uncertainty due to PCD sparsity.
 For example, when the observation is made from 60 degrees toward the positive x-direction at a distance of 200 m, occluded areas behind the rocks exhibit higher uncertainty than surrounding pixels.
 For larger GSDs, due to an increased observational range or angle, the DEM uncertainties increase accordingly.